StefanTeau7/olympus-frontend/README.md

 ## Application translation

-Olympus uses [linguijs](https://github.com/lingui/js-lingui) to manage translation.
+Colonia uses [linguijs](https://github.com/lingui/js-lingui) to manage translation.

 The language files are located in a submodule deployed in `src/locales/translations`.
-This submodule points to the [olympus translation repository](https://github.com/OlympusDAO/olympus-translations)
+This submodule points to the [Colonia translation repository](https://github.com/ColoniaDAO/Colonia-translations)

 In order to mark text for translation you can use:
 - The <Trans> component in jsx templates eg. `<Trans>Translate me!</Trans>`